Diegoberamendi/Water-reservoir-Volume/readme.md

 **Fig.6** - Hypsometric curves of the water-reservoir.
 Source: Beramendi, 2022.

-The total volume of the water-reservoir is also displayed in the command window like below:
+The total volume of the water-reservoir is displayed in the command window like below:

 ```